xuyangch/small-C-Compiler/README.md

 gcc -c lex.yy.c
 gcc -o scc smallc.tab.o lex.yy.o -lm
 ```
-??: You cannot use yacc to build the smallc.y because I use some of the unique feature of bison in my project!
+:warning: : You cannot use yacc to build the smallc.y because I use some of the unique feature of bison in my project!
 # Run the Compiler
 To run the smallc compiler, simply type:
 `./scc "Source file name" "Output file name"`